JrVerbiest/jrverbiest.github.io/README.md

   - Project 3: Unsupervised Learning.
 Creating Customer Segments

     The data and design for this project is provided by Arvato Financial Services.
 Apply unsupervised learning techniques on demographic and spending data for a sample of German households.
-Preprocess the data, apply dimensionality reduction techniques, and implement clustering algorithms to segment customers with the goal of optimizing customer outreach for a mail order company.
+Preprocess the data, apply dimensionality reduction techniques, and implement clustering algorithms to segment customers to optimize customer outreach for a mail-order company.

     [Link to Project](https://github.com/JrVerbiest/Udacity_Data_Scientist_Nanodegree)